cbeck88/spirit-po/README.md

 To begin, first obtain some `.po` files.
 PO files are created by translators, they contain a dictionary of translated strings.

-For examples from various GNU projects, see our test folder: https://github.com/cbeck88/spirit-po/tree/master/test_libintl/po
+For examples from various GNU projects, see [our test folder](https://github.com/cbeck88/spirit-po/tree/master/test_libintl/po).

 Then, load the file and construct a `spirit_po::catalog` from it.